lancedb/lancedb/docs/src/migration.md

 For JS/TS users, we offer a brand new SDK [@lancedb/lancedb](https://www.npmjs.com/package/@lancedb/lancedb)

-### Changes to DB APIs

-We tried to keep the API as similar as possible to the previous version, but there are a few small changes
+We tried to keep the API as similar as possible to the previous version, but there are a few small changes.
+Here are the most important ones:

 ### Creating Tables